 Mermaid Dental Care (with a member of staff modelling rather than a real patient)

 For this type of photography, you need truly bespoke branded photography, this makes it easy to capture images that feel authentic and real - even if they do take a bit of staging!
 Having said that, not all of the images need to be staged, the right photographer will capture beautiful moments of storytelling as they unfold while you go about your work.
+Many of my clients recruit friends or ask loyal clients they feel comfortable with to "pose" with them during their photoshoot.

 Both images of Emese Csoma in action, My Beloved Makeup (taken two years apart)